BijoSebastian/UR5/README.md

 ./install.sh
 ```

-- You may recieve an error stating
+- You may receive an error stating
 ```
 dpkg:error processing package runit (--configure):
 ```